-Where a given project component has a hazard classification of high, very high, or extreme based on the hazard classification system of the Canadian Dam Association or similar relevant hazard classification system, the Board will expect that a Failure Modes Effects Assessment ("FMEA"), or similar hazard/risk study will be completed as part of the preliminary design process for that infrastructure.
+Where a given project component has a hazard classification of high, very high, or extreme based on a relevant hazard classification system (e.g. Canadian Dam Association), the Board will expect that a Failure Modes Effects Assessment ("FMEA"), or similar hazard/risk study will be completed as part of the preliminary design process for that infrastructure.
 Such studies normally involve the participation of a wide range of stakeholders and the Board would expect that the Applicant has made and or can show that best efforts have been made to include stakeholders in any FMEA studies completed to support the submitted application.